Elenaderothschild/Rebalance-Relax/README.md

 ### *Treatments*

-This page has a treatment menu.
-I used Details element.
+This page has a treatment menu which has information about types of treatment and prices.
+I used Details element for a mobile screen layout.
 It allows to see information at a glance and then read more about the treatments when clicking the arrow.
+I used the table to organise pricing information for treatment bundles.
+I have changed the layout for larger screens to make use of the space and provide better visual user experience.

 ### *Contact*

 This is a contact form which allows a user to send an enquiry.
-The form uses 2 text inputs,an email input,textarea element and a send button.
+The form uses 2 text inpits, an email input, textarea element and a send button.
 ---
 ## Technologies Used